logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/restrictive_permissions.md

 ### Step 4: Create your Hopsworks instance

-You can now create a new Hopsworks instance in Hopsworks.ai by selecting the configured instance profile, VPC and security group during instance configuration.
+You can now create a new Hopsworks instance in [managed.hopsworks.ai](https://managed.hopsworks.ai) by selecting the configured instance profile, VPC and security group during instance configuration.
 Selecting any other VPCs or instance profiles will result in permissions errors.

 ### Step 5: Supporting multiple VPCs

-The policy can be extended to give Hopsworks.ai access to multiple VPCs.
+The policy can be extended to give [managed.hopsworks.ai](https://managed.hopsworks.ai) access to multiple VPCs.
 See: [Creating a Condition with Multiple Keys or Values](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html).

 ### Backup permissions